Six tips for structuring your job hunt after graduation

 How many jobs should you be applying for?
 There’s no right or wrong answer and the graduates we spoke to had varying responses.
 Some applied for roughly the same number every week, while others found that it fluctuated according to their motivation levels, what vacancies were available and whether they were attending and preparing for interviews rather than applying.

 Regularly review how your job hunt is going and change your strategy accordingly.
-For example, if you are sending off lots of applications but never hearing anything back, it might be worth putting more effort into a smaller number of applications and tailoring them more specifically to the employers.
+For example, you may be struggling to find a job after university , sending off lots of applications but never hearing anything back.
+In this case, it might be worth putting more effort into a smaller number of applications and tailoring them more specifically to the employers.
 Or if you have free time after you’ve applied to the vacancies that you find most appealing, try applying to a few others as back-up options.
 Sometimes you can only gauge your progress by reflecting on it later, as these graduates demonstrate:

 - Alice, who studied French at the University of Nottingham, says: ‘It was difficult to know how long to spend on applications.
 I probably could have spent less time perfecting them and increased the number of jobs I applied to.
 However, that’s easy for me to say with the benefit of hindsight.’